Automatic guarantees when buying from a business

 - the context in which the goods are supplied.

-Gas that is piped into your home (called “reticulated gas”) and electricity are generally not covered by the Act, but there a specific guarantees in the Act to make sure that they are safe, reliable, and able to be used consistently as a reasonable consumer would expect.
+Gas that is piped into your home (called “reticulated gas”) and electricity are generally not covered by the Act, but there are specific guarantees in the Act to make sure that they are safe, reliable, and able to be used consistently as a reasonable consumer would expect.

 The goods must be fit for their purpose